Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

 snippet: SqlPersistenceOutboxIsolationLevel

-Note: Adjusting the isolation level requires version 6.1 of SQL Persistence.
+Note: Adjusting the isolation level requires version 6.1 of SQL Persistence or higher.